 You can imagine the amount of eagerness and excitement for a festival that occurs once in 12 years!
 Mahamaham is one such festival that happens every 12 years because people believe that the water of Mahamaham Tank is met by the holy waters of 9 sacred rivers such as Ganga, Yamuna and more after a regular interval of 12 years.
 The city of Kumbakonam in Tamil Nadu welcomes a huge gathering of Hindu devotees and tourists every time during this festival.
 People take a dip in the holy water of the tank with a belief of washing off their sins and becoming pure again.

 The festival is quite auspicious, and people come down to the place from all over the world just to take a dip in the sacred water.
-This festival takes place when the moon is adjacent to the constellation which is known as Maham.
-This 10-day event usually happens in the Tamil month ‘Masi’ which is February or March.
-Make sure to be a part of the festival next time as it will really fill your soul with positivity and purity.
+Mahamaham festival takes place when the moon is adjacent to a constellation which is known as Maham.
+This 10-day event usually happens in the Tamil month ‘Masi’ whose time period falls in February or March.
+Local people and devotees from all around the globe wait for years to take part in this festival as it really fills the soul with positivity and purity.

 Mahamaham Festival commemorates this significant mythological event.
 The Mahamaham square tank is surrounded by Shiva mandapams and is believed to be spread in an area of 20 acres.
-People perform puja at these mandapams as well because each of them has a shiva linga in the sanctum.
+People perform puja at these mandapams because each of them has a shiva linga in its sanctum.

 Flag Hoisting Ceremony.
 A special flag hoisting is carried out amidst celebrations.
 The festival begins after the flag is hoisted at Vaishnavi and many other significant shrines of the city.